modo-studio/SugarRecord/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## Who uses SugarRecord?
-Are you using SugarRecord?
-Let us know, and we'll list you here.
-We :heart: to hear about companies, apps that are using us with CoreData.